Health News Roundup: Beijing city reports 3 new local COVID cases on Monday as of 3 p.m; Omnia sees Africa increasing farm input support amid food security fears and more | Health

 Fertilizer manufacturer Omnia Holdings says African governments are increasing support for smallholder farmers amid fears that input costs, driven higher after Russia's invasion of Ukraine, could cut crop production and worsen food insecurity.
 Omnia supplies fertilizer to both commercial and smallholder farmers in several sub-Saharan African countries, including South Africa, Zimbabwe, Zambia, Mozambique, Kenya, and Tanzania.

-Saudi Arabia lifted coronavirus travel restrictions on Monday on its citizens traveling to Turkey, India, Ethiopia, and Vietnam, state news agency SPA reported.
-Earlier this month, the kingdom lifted measures imposed to prevent the spread of the virus, including a requirement to wears face masks indoors.
+Saudi Arabia lifted coronavirus travel restrictions on Monday on its citizens traveling to Turkey, India, Ethiopia, and Vietnam, the state news agency SPA reported.
+Earlier this month, the kingdom lifted measures imposed to prevent the spread of the virus, including a requirement to wear, face masks indoors.

 Lebanon announces first monkeypox case - state news agency